DJHoulihan/Bayesian-Optimized-HDBSCAN-for-SPS-Experiments/README.md

 # MLinPhysicsFinalProject
 The final project code, data, and documents for the Machine Learning in Physics course.
 The goal is to create an ML algorithm that can classify different particle groups from a PID plot created during nuclear experiments.
+If successful, it would be cool to try and make it also create a gate around the group of interest so that reaction can be gated upon for future analysis.